dhekmass12/mario-detector/README.md

 python videoAnalysis.py -d 1
 ```

-## Return
+## Return Value
-The outputs saved in folder: output/
+The outputs will be saved automatically in the folder: output/